oliver-wilson-dev/drinking-game/README.md

-# Website template
+# Sip or Skip

-A template for future website projects so that I don't have to set everything up over and over again.
+A fun drinking game to play with friends.

 ## Table of Contents